utags/userscripts/utags-shortcuts/README.md

 ## Changelog

+### v0.2.2

+- Optimized the rendering logic of the panel to reduce UI flickering during state updates.
+- Fixed an issue where the panel might overlap with the modal mask.

 ### v0.2.1

 - Implemented image caching mechanism to prevent redundant network requests and improve rendering performance for icons.